-Each aid recipient's record must be evaluated at the end of each term to determine that the student is meeting the standards described above.
-If the student has reached the maximum number of scheduled hours without earning the degree, the student must be excluded from further participation in Federal Financial Aid programs.
+Each aid recipient's record must be evaluated at the end of each trimester to determine that the student is meeting the standards described above.
+If the student has reached the maximum number of program hours without earning the degree, the student must be excluded from further participation in federal financial aid programs.

-Federal regulations require that these standards apply to all graduate students, even to first time applicants who have previously enrolled at Thunderbird, or to those who have not been formally placed on Financial Aid probation.
+Federal regulation require that these standards apply to all Graduate students, even to first time applicants who have previously enrolled at Thunderbird, or to those who have not been formally placed on Financial Aid probation.

 - Students who have not achieved the required cumulative 3.000 GPA and/or are not successfully completing credit hours at the appropriate pace or are not set to be on pace to complete the appropriate number of credits hours will be placed in a Financial Aid Warning status.
-Students on Financial Aid Warning may continue to receive Federal financial loan aid but may not work on campus while on Financial Aid Warning.
-Students on Financial Aid Warning status are not required to make an appeal at this time; however, the Financial Aid Office may make recommendations to assist students in regaining a satisfactory academic progress status by the end of the Financial Aid Warning term. - Students who do not make Financial Aid Satisfactory Academic Progress at the end of the Financial Aid Warning term will be on Financial Aid Denial and no longer eligible for Federal Financial Aid.
-Students are eligible to appeal this status (see Right to Appeal Section). - Students in a Financial Aid Denial Status with a successful appeal will be placed on Financial Aid Probation and eligible for Federal Financial Aid. - Students placed on suspension by Thunderbird are not eligible for any Federal Financial Aid.
+Students on Financial Aid Warning may continue to receive federal financial loan aid but may not work on campus while on Financial Aid Warning.
+The Financial Aid Office will place students in this status and students are not required to make an appeal at this time; however, there may be recommendations made to assist with students in making Satisfactory Academic Progress by the end of the Financial Aid Warning trimester. - Students who do not make Financial Aid Satisfactory Academic Progress at the end of the Financial Aid Warning trimester will be on Financial Aid Denial and no longer eligible for federal financial aid.
+Students are eligible to appeal this status (see Right to Appeal Section). - Students in a Financial Aid Denial Status with a successful appeal will be placed on Financial Aid Probation and eligible for federal financial aid. - Students placed on suspension by the institution are not eligible for any federal financial aid.